prarthananbhat/ai-product-design/HCI/Introduction.md

 Benefits and Drawbacks of AI in HCI
 1. A failure to execute what the use actually wanted
 2. executing a wrong command can lead to worse results

+So, there are two problems with the AI does not work appropriately.
+First, there's a failure to execute what the user actually  wanted,  executing,  potentially,  a  wrong  command,  and  then,  leading  to  worse  results  than  just acknowledging, as the AI, to say like, I actually did not really understand the user's intentions.